-So, by fixing the $M$ variable, we would report various results for different finite difference mesh nodes numbers ($M\times N$) and check the effect of the nodes numbers on the run times.\\ As we expressed in the last section, each thread deals with one SDC; so, setting the thread number is equal to setting the SDC numbers.
+So, by fixing the $M$ variable, we would report various results for different values of finite difference mesh nodes ($M\times N$) and check the effect of the nodes numbers on the run times.\\ As we expressed in the last section, each thread deals with one SDC; so, setting the thread number is equal to setting the SDC numbers.
 Accordingly, the $M$ variable is the product of the thread numbers and the SDC size (the number of SDC row nodes).
 We set the SDC size to an arbitrary short power of 2, like 32.
-We set it to a short number to be able to have a large number of threads and much feel the effects of parallel computing in our results.
-Meanwhile, being set to a power of two was, only, for computations simplification.
-Because of the GPU and CPU capability differences, we set two different thread numbers to each one.
+We set it to be short, so that we will be able to deal with a large number of threads and feel the effects of parallel computing in our results, better.
+Also, being a power of is, only, for simplifying computations.
+Regarding the GPU and CPU capability differences, we set two different thread numbers to each one.
 The CPU, used in this work has 8 threads; it means that it has been optimized to run, simultaneously, 8 threads.
 So, we set the CPU thread number to 8.
-As it was pointed, setting the GPU thread number is equal to setting the VBs number and the thread per block number.
+As we explained, setting the GPU thread number is equal to setting the VBs number and the thread per block number.
 We set the thread per block variable value to 512, its maximum value, to use whole of the GPU blocks capacity.
 But, before setting the VBs number, we performed an investigation on its effect on the GPU running speed.\\